Uruguay (UY)

 The regulation on Trademarks established is Uruguay’s Trademark Law Nº 17.011 of September 25th, 1998.

-Trademark protection is obtained by registration, under the "first-to-file"-System.
+Trademark protection is obtained by registration, under the "first-to-file"-system.

-Nice classification, 10th edition
+Nice classification, 12th edition

 Multiple-class applications are possible.

-Foreign applicants need a local agent.
+Foreign applicants need a local address.
+Local agents are not mandatory but highly recommended.

 Foreign applicants do not need a domestic registration.